yairm210/Unciv/docs/Developers/Building-Locally.md

 # Building Locally

-This is a guide to editing, building, running and deploying Unciv from code

-So first things first - the initial "No assumptions" setup to have Unciv run from-code on your computer!
+By the end of this guide, you will have Unciv running locally from code, so you can make changes and test them locally.

 ## With Android Studio

--   Install Android Studio - it's free and awesome!
+-   Install [Android Studio](https://developer.android.com/studio) - it's free and awesome!
 Be aware that it's a long download!
 -   Install Git, it's the way for us to work together on this project.
 UI is optional, Android Studio has good Git tools built in :)
 -   Getting the code
-    -   Create a Github account, if you don't already have one
+    -   Create a [Github account](https://github.com/join), if you don't already have one
-    -   Fork the repo (click the "Fork" button on the top-right corner of https://github.com/yairm210/Unciv) - this will create a "copy" of the code on your account, at https://github.com/YourUsername/Unciv
+    -   [Fork the repo](https://github.com/yairm210/Unciv/fork) - this will create a "copy" of the code on your account, at `https://github.com/<YourUsername>/Unciv`
-    -   Clone your fork with git - the location will be https://github.com/YourUsername/Unciv.git, visible from the green "Clone or download" button at https://github.com/YourUsername/Unciv
+    -   Clone your fork with git - go to `https://github.com/<YourUsername>/Unciv` and click the green "Clone or download" button
+-   Load the project in Android Studio
+    - File -> New -> Project from Version Control -> GitHub
+    - Enter your GitHub username and password
+    - Select the repository and hit clone - The GitHub repo will be created as a new project in Android Studio.
--   Load the project in Android Studio, Gradle will attempt the initial sync.
+-   Gradle will attempt the initial sync.
 If this is your first time with Android Studio, this may require you to accept the Android Build-tools licenses, which works differently on every device, so search for your OS-specific solution.
     -   A new install may not be able to do the initial sync - this comes in the form of `Unable to find method ''void org.apache.commons.compress.archivers.zip.ZipFile.<init>(java.nio.channels.SeekableByteChannel)''` errors when you try to sync.
 If you have this problem go into File > Settings > Appearance & Behavior > System Settings > Android SDK
         - Click "SDK Platforms"
         - Click "Android 12L (Sv2)"